amanData/randivination/README.md

 ## What it'll do

 #### Soon
-* create random tarot cards in a bootstrap grid layout using randome icons from fontawesome
+* create random tarot cards using random icons from fontawesome
 * give insightful tips about your future with mysterious random sentences

 #### Later
-* you will choose between different layout
+* you will be able to choose between different layout